Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-2-B2C/README.md

 1. Open the `Client\appsettings.json` file.
 1. Find the key `Instance` and replace the value with your tenant name.
 For example, `https://fabrikam.b2clogin.com`
-1. Find the key `Domain` and replace the existing value with your Azure AD tenant name.
+1. Find the key `Domain` and replace the existing value with your Microsoft Entra tenant name.
-1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the application copied from the Azure portal.
+1. Find the key `ClientId` and replace the existing value with the application ID (clientId) of the application copied from the Microsoft admin center.
 1. Find the key `SignUpSignInPolicyId` and replace with the name of the `Sign up and sign in` policy you created.
 1. Find the key `EditProfilePolicyId` and replace with the name of the `Profile editing` policy you created.
-1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of the app, in the Azure portal.
+1. Find the key `ClientSecret` and replace the existing value with the key you saved during the creation of the app, in the Microsoft admin center.
 1. Find the key `TodoListScope` and replace the existing value with the service Scope.
 For example, `https://{tenantName}.onmicrosoft.com/{service_clientId}/access_as_user`.

  This sample is configured with the password reset experience that is a part of the sign-up or sign-in policy.
 If separate password reset flow is required then add the key `ResetPasswordPolicyId` under **AzureAdB2C** section, and value of the key as the name of the `Password reset` policy you created.